Honoring Our Soldiers

 If we follow Trunk’s advice and don’t expect our job to make our life complete, then we accept what a job can actually do for us.
 A job can provide part of what we need in life to succeed — by our own definition, not anyone else’s.
 Many other aspects of our life can provide the deeper satisfaction and joy we seek.
 If we expect our jobs to give us everything, we will probably get disappointed.

-Your challenge this week is to consider your strengths and try aligning your job responsibilities with your strengths.
+Consider your strengths and try aligning your job responsibilities with your strengths.
 If you’re not aware of what your top strengths are, take a strengths assessment to find out.
-There are lots of books on the topic: “Now, Discover Your Strengths” by Marcus Buckingham, “StrengthsFinder 2.0” by Tom Rath, “Strengths-Based Leadership” by Tom Rath and Barry Conchie.
+You can easily go to the Gallup website and take the Strengthsfinder assessment.
+There are also lots of books on the topic: “Now, Discover Your Strengths” by Marcus Buckingham, “StrengthsFinder 2.0” by Tom Rath, “Strengths-Based Leadership” by Tom Rath and Barry Conchie.
 All of these books help you discover your strengths and learn to use them in your job.
 They also all have instructions for how you can go online to discover your strengths.

 Dr. Donald O. Clifton, cited by the American Psychological Association as the father (and now the grandfather) of strengths psychology, wrote, “A strength is something you like to do, are good at and learn quickly.”